-B. Using Changes in the EITC to Estimate the Effects of Income
+3.2 Using Changes in the EITC to Estimate the Effects of Income

-The primary concern with least squares estimation of the models above is the possibility that changes in unobserved factors affecting child development (i.e., $\Delta \varepsilon{ia}$) are correlated with changes in family income.
+The primary concern with least squares estimation of the models above is the possibility that changes in unobserved factors affecting child development (i.e. $\Delta \varepsilon{ia}$) are correlated with changes in family income.
 More generally, $\Delta \varepsilon{ia}$ may be correlated with the entire history of income levels given the strong intertemporal correlation of income and its tendency for regression to the mean.
 To address this problem, we employ an instrumental variables (IV) estimation strategy that takes advantage of major changes in the EITC to estimate the effects of income on children.
-To simplify the discussion, we focus on the "contemporaneous effects" model of equation (3); however, we take a similar approach in estimating the more general model implied by equation (2), which allows for lasting effects of income on children.
-(See the Appendix.)
+To simplify the discussion, we focus on the 'contemporaneous effects' model of equation (3); however, we take a similar approach in estimating the more general model implied by equation (2), which allows for lasting effects of income on children.
+(See Appendix A.)

 We use total net family income (inclusive of EITC payments and net of other federal and state taxes and transfers) as our measure of total family income, I{ia} .
-EITC income, $\chi_a^{s{ia}}(P{ia})$, is a function of pretax income, P{ia} , for the year when child i is age a.
+EITC income, $\chi_a^{s{ia}}(P{ia})$, is a function of pre-tax income, P{ia} , for the year when child i is age a.
 We also take into account other taxes, $\tau_a^{s{ia}}(P{ia})$.
-While the EITC and tax schedules do not generally vary with the child's age in any given year, they do sometimes change over time as the child ages.
-We exploit this time variation, referencing different years by age of the child, a.
-The superscript s{ia} on the EITC and tax functions denotes which schedule a child's family is on; the EITC schedules only differ based on the number of children in the household, while the more general tax function depends on a broader set of family characteristics.
-Therefore, total net family income is given by
+The superscript s{ia} on the EITC and tax functions denotes which schedule a child's family is on; the EITC schedules only differ based the number of children in the household, while the more general tax function depends on a broader set of family characteristics.10 Therefore, total net family income is given by